 New porcelain technology has an answer for nightime grinders.
 E Max porcelain can be used in a monolithic form (one layer) that is very strong and unlikely to chip.
 This resident of Chicago's Gold Coast was referred to Dr. Fondriest by her general dentist for a second opinion and treatment.
 She wanted very specific tooth shapes and took an active role in designing how her new smile was to look.
 She also wanted to have little or no tooth structure removed during the process.
 Her treatment consisted of crowns to replace her old crowns, minimal preparation (Prepless) veneers on her incisors, and normal veneers to replace her old veneers on her eye teeth.
 Her goals to have a more symmetrical smile with teeth that had more uniformity of color and were not worn.
 She was happy she chose to get a second opinion.
 See her portrait.

 YES!!!
 Yes you can have veneers if you grind your teeth.
-Porcelain veneers for grinders or people who brux their teeth at night can be done.
-We find that these special veneers for bruxers hold up very well.
+Porcelain veneers for grinders can be made to last.
+We find that these special veneers hold up very well.
 New protocols have been developed for restoring your teeth if you grind at night.
 The porcelain used for these veneers is selected to match the wear characteristics and tensile strength of natural teeth.
 In other words, it wears and functions just as enamel does.

 It is normal for natural teeth to wear and to chip if overloaded.
 These special veneers for grinders have the same chance of wearing and chipping.
 Patients with extreme grinding habits are encouraged to wear night guards as a logical precaution.

-Tooth length will diminishes over time with bruxism.
-Bruxism is a common condition.
+Tooth length will diminishes over time with night grinding.
+Gnashing of teeth or grinding is a common condition.
 It is estimated that 70% of people clench or grind their teeth.
 About 20-25% of the population grinds enough to cause serious damage to their teeth.
-Bruxism has genetic links.
+Night grinding has genetic links.
 If family members grind, there is a good chance that you do.
 It is thought that stress will amp it up but it doesn’t cause it.
 When teeth grinding continues for months or years at a time, tooth length will be compromised.